HIV and Opportunistic Infections, Coinfections, and Conditions

 In people with HIV/HCV coinfection, HIV may cause chronic HCV to advance faster.
 Whether HCV causes HIV to advance faster is unclear.

 The best protection against HCV is to never inject drugs.
 If you do inject drugs, always use new, sterile needles and don’t reuse or share needles, syringes, or other injection drug equipment.

-People with HIV can also take the following steps to reduce their risk of HCV infection:
+People, including people with HIV, can also take the following steps to reduce their risk of HCV infection:

 - Don’t share toothbrushes, razors, or other personal items that may come in contact with another person’s blood.

 - If you get a tattoo or body piercing, make sure the instruments used are sterile.

 - Use condoms during sex.
 The risk of HCV infection through sexual contact is low, but the risk increases in people with HIV.
 Condoms also reduce the risk of HIV transmission and infection with other sexually transmitted diseases such as gonorrhea and syphilis.

 Should people with HIV get tested for HCV?